 On its south end, where the districts of Kreuzberg and Neukölln meet, lies the area known as Kreuzkölln, one of the alternative hangouts of the city, with hipster bars, shops and restaurants everywhere.

 Kreuzberg is also home to some of Berlin’s hottest nightclubs, such as the infamous Kit Kat Club or Watergate.

-There’s a few smaller areas within Kreuzberg to keep in mind when deciding where to stay for clubbing or partying.
-First there’s the Schlesisches Tor area, full of hipster bars, live music venues and restaurants.
+There are a few smaller areas within Kreuzberg to keep in mind when deciding where to stay for clubbing or partying.
+First, there’s the Schlesisches Tor area, full of hipster bars, live music venues and restaurants.
 Secondly, you have the area around Kottbusser Tor Tor another square full of restaurants and hipster bars, as well as a transport hub (this is where U-Bahn lines U1 and U8 meet).